raspberrypilearning/generic-scratch3-saving/en/step_1.md

 ![Selecting 'Save now' in the 'File' menu.](images/save.png)

-__Note:__ If you are not online or you do not have a Scratch account, you can save a copy of your project by clicking on **Save to your computer** instead.
+__Note:__ If you are not online or you do not have a Scratch account, you can click on **Save to your computer** to save a copy of your project.